ABOUT THE LBHABecome a Member

-4. All of your fees go back to help the membership.
 The LBHA is a nonprofit organization.
-The Board members and Registrar are all volunteers; we don’t have any paid staff.
-All of the money collected through registrations and donations is used to fund LBHA activities including outreach and maintaining the registry and this website.
+The Board members are all volunteers.
+All of the money collected through registrations and donations is used to fund LBHA activities including outreach and maintaining the registry (the LBHA pays its Registrar a small fee per transaction) and this website.

-5. Recognition and integrity.
-The LBHA has quickly become the registry of choice for serious breeders and buyers of large black hogs.
+The LBHA has quickly become the registry of choice for serious breeders and buyers of Large Black hogs.
 We have gained this trust through ensuring the integrity of our registry.
 While we are easy to work with we have very high standards to make sure that only purebred hogs are registered.
 The registry database is monitored by two Board members in addition to the Registrar, providing checks and balances to verify that it is managed correctly.
-We also track the genetic diversity of our registered hogs; we are the only large black hog registry in the world that tracks the inbreeding coefficient of all registered hogs and provides help to our breeders to reduce inbreeding throughout the breed.
-We have established good relationships with the American Livestock Breeds Conservancy and large black hog organizations in other countries.
+We also track the genetic diversity of our registered hogs; we are the only Large Black hog registry in the world that tracks the inbreeding coefficient of all registered hogs and provides help to our breeders to reduce inbreeding throughout the breed.
+We have established good relationships with the American Livestock Breeds Conservancy and Large Black hog organizations in other countries.
 When you advertise that your hogs are registered with the LBHA, your customers will know that they are getting great value for their money.